-The property tax bylaw sets out the tax rates (mill rates) for municipal purposes and for the provincial education requisition.
+The property tax bylaw sets out the tax rates (mill rates) for municipal purposes and for the provincial education requisition, Leduc housing foundation, and designated industrial properties.

-Combined assessment and property tax notices are prepared in accordance with the Municipal Government Act and the property tax bylaw.
-Beginning in 2020, Notices of Assessment will be mailed by the end of January and Tax Notices by mid-May.
+Assessment and property tax notices are prepared in accordance with the Municipal Government Act and the property tax bylaw.
+Assessment Notices are mailed by the end of January and Tax Notices by mid-May.
 Taxes are due June 30th each year.